Preventing and managing conflicts with coyotes

 Read more about wild animal control for municipalities.

 You do not need to report sightings of coyotes unless they present an immediate threat to public safety.
 If a wild animal poses an immediate threat to public safety — call 911.

-If you live in Central and Northern Ontario, you must report wolves and coyotes killed in protection of property to your local Ministry of Natural Resources and Forestry offices.
+If you live in Central and Northern Ontario, you must report wolves and coyotes killed in protection of property to your local ministry offices.